jgesser/IpCamera/README.md

 ## Roadmap for further development

 Currently the focus is on creating a stable framework that allows all brands to be used in a consistent way, new features that most users wont use are not held as highly as having a stable binding.
-Sharing rules with others will become easier if all brands are handled the same way and with channels that have the same name.
+After the binding is merged the extra features can be added over time.

 If you need a feature added that is in an API and you can not program, please raise an issue ticket at Github with a sample of what a browser shows when you enter in the URL, it is usually very quick to add features.

 If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding.
 This is for multiple reasons due to needing to keep things CONSISTENT between brands, lower the risk of breaking changes, and also keep the binding easy to maintain.

 The following list is a great place to start helping with this binding if you wish to contribute.
 Any feedback, push requests and ideas are welcome, just please create a Github issue with your plans first.